oneforawe/react-ts/README.md

 ## Usage

+To use this repo as a template starting point for your own project, first you will get this repo set up properly to run the app.
+And once the app can run and you can verify that automatic linting is enabled in VSCode, you can delete the `.git` folder and a new repo/project can be initialized from this template.

 To run the app in this repo, use a shell such as GNU Bash with [git](https://git-scm.com) and [node/npm/npx](https://nodejs.org) (and probably [nvm](https://github.com/nvm-sh/nvm)) installed and execute the following